ARMmbed/mbed-os-example-cellular/README.md

 ### Board support

-The [generic celular modem driver](https://github.com/ARMmbed/mbed-os/tree/master/features/netsocket/cellular/generic_modem_driver) used by this application is written using only a standard AT command set and the uses PPP with a full fledge mbed-supported  external IP stack.
-These abilities make the driver essentially generic, i.e., non-vendor specific.
-However, this particular driver is written for onboard-modem types, i.e., the modem exists on the mbed-enabled target as oppose to plugin-modules (shields).
-For more details, please check documentation  [mbed-os Cellular Docs](https://docs.mbed.com/docs/mbed-os-api-reference/en/latest/APIs/communication/cellular/).
+The [generic cellular modem driver](https://github.com/ARMmbed/mbed-os/tree/master/features/netsocket/cellular/generic_modem_driver) this application uses was written using only a standard AT command set.
+It uses PPP with an mbed-supported external IP stack.
+These abilities make the driver essentially generic, or nonvendor specific.
+However, this particular driver is for onboard-modem types.
+In other words, the modem exists on the mbed Enabled target as opposed to plug-in modules (shields).
+For more details, please see our [mbed OS cellular documentation](https://docs.mbed.com/docs/mbed-os-api-reference/en/latest/APIs/communication/cellular/).

-Examples of mbed-enabled boards with onboard modem chips can be, [u-blox C027](https://developer.mbed.org/platforms/u-blox-C027/) and [MultiTech MTS Dragonfly](https://developer.mbed.org/platforms/MTS-Dragonfly/).
+Examples of mbed Enabled boards with onboard modem chips include [u-blox C027](https://developer.mbed.org/platforms/u-blox-C027/) and [MultiTech MTS Dragonfly](https://developer.mbed.org/platforms/MTS-Dragonfly/).

 ## Compiling the application

-Use mbed-cli commands to generate a binary for the application, e.g., in case of GCC use the following command:
+Use mbed CLI commands to generate a binary for the application.
+For example, in the case of GCC, use the following command:

 ```sh
 $ mbed compile -m YOUR_TARGET_WITH_MODEM -t GCC_ARM